 McKinney-Vento Homeless Education

--in temporary situations while awating foster care placement.
+- In temporary situations while awaiting foster care placement.

-Each School District in New York State and BOCES has a Homeless Liasion.
-If you have questions, contact Mary K. Kline, Homeless Liasion for Herkimer-Fulton-Hamilton-Otsego BOCES at 315-867-2079.
+Each School District in New York State and BOCES has a Homeless Liaison.
+If you have questions, contact Mary K. Kline, Homeless Liaison for Herkimer-Fulton-Hamilton-Otsego BOCES at 315-867-2079.